 Exercise can help improve mood, reduce stress, and promote overall wellness.
 It is recommended to engage in regular physical activity as a part of the withdrawal management plan.

-With your physical activities on a regular basis, your concentration and neuro functions will perform better without medications.
+With your physical activities regularly, your concentration and neuro functions will perform better without medications.

 It can be helpful to talk to a mental health professional or support group to manage withdrawal symptoms effectively.
 They can provide guidance and support throughout the process.

 Remember to be mindful and practice medications.
-However, do not forget to ask your doctor before changing your lifestyle and habits.
+Do not forget to ask your doctor before changing your lifestyle and habits.